The Application to the Major is OPEN!

 - Be certified in CPR with 2 year expiration.
-Nursing students are required to take a CPR course for Health Care Providers or Professional Rescuers.
+Nursing students are required to take a Basic Life Support (BLS) CPR course.

-- Have taken a CNA course, a state registration exam, and be a Certified Nursing Assistant.
+- Have taken a certified CNA course.
 This course is offered locally at Lake Superior College in Duluth, American Red Cross in Duluth, or WITC (Wisconsin Indianhead Technical College) in Superior, WI.

 - Have satisfied the immunization requirements listed on MyHealth.

-- Provide registration date for the TEAS V (Test of Essential Academic Skills) exam.
+- Provide registration date for the ATI-TEAS (Test of Essential Academic Skills) exam.

 - Follow the schema for registration.
 It is advantageous if you complete the World Languages requirement your freshman or sophomore year.

 - ENTER students who have maintained a cumulative GPA of 3.4 or higher and who have met all the requirements for admission, will be guaranteed a spot in the nursing program.
 However, ENTER students must complete the application form and all the requirements listed above.